DistilledCode/movielens_collaborative/README.md

-* Run `train.ipynb`notebook to train the model.
+* Run `./code/train.ipynb`notebook to train the model.
 It has been already trained and the model is saved in `./model/`
-* Use `inference.ipynb` notebook  for predicting ratings.
+* Use `./code/inference.ipynb` notebook  for predicting ratings.
 * The user-item interaction matrix and train-test split data is saved in `./parquet/`